lake-wg/grease/draft-amsuess-core-edhoc-grease.md

 This document registers the following EAD labels as GREASE EADs:

-161, 41121, 43691, 44976
+160, 41120, 43690, 44975

 These EADs are available in all EDHOC messages.
-The EADs are only used in their negative (non-critical) form.
+The EADs are only used in their positive (non-critical) form.

 ## Use of GREASE EADs by message senders

-A sender of an EDHOC message MAY send a GREASE EAD using the non-critical (negative) form at any time, with any or no EAD value (that is, with or without a byte string of any usable length), in any message.
+A sender of an EDHOC message MAY send a GREASE EAD using the non-critical (positive) form at any time, with any or no EAD value (that is, with or without a byte string of any usable length), in any message.